The Ultimate Day Trip to Hiroshima and Miyajima

 7:00 am – Leave Kyoto or Osaka by train

 To complete a Hiroshima and Miyajima itinerary in one day, you’ll need to start out early in the morning from Kyoto (or Osaka).
-As of January 2019, the Shinkansen (bullet train) Hikari train departs Kyoto at 7:20 am and arrives in Kyoto at 9:05 am.
+The Shinkansen (bullet train) Hikari train departs Kyoto at 7:20 am and arrives in Kyoto at 9:05 am.
 You can use your Japan Rail (JR) pass for this train.
-If you don’t have a JR pass, it’ll cost you ¥6,480 (US$61 / €52 / £47) from Kyoto.
+If you don’t have a JR pass, it’ll cost you ¥10,770 (US$74 / €67 / £57) from Kyoto.

-Please check the train times on Hyperdia.
+⇒ Please check the train times on Navitime

 9:05 am – Arrive at Hiroshima JR Train Station